Image credits at the foot of the page

 During 1:1 meetings with their Personal Tutors, students will be able to identify actions that will enhance their prospects of success and agree a plan of action with their Tutor.
 LEARN can be used to keep a student-facing record of that meeting and any agreed actions, which can be subsequently updated either by the student or the Tutor, once completed.
 Professional Services teams will have access to LEARN, but will have no expectation to update information as this responsibility sits with the student or the Tutor.

 It is important to remember that while the digital dashboard provides the starting point for a more informed, coaching-style conversation with the student around their engagement, it does not tell the whole story and nor will any decisions be made in respect of the student on the basis of the dashboard information alone.
 Staff interested in learning more about how to have effective coaching conversations with students are encouraged to attend the C@N-DO workshop: Coaching for Success.

 Training and Use by Staff

 Alongside the dashboard, the University project team has been developing and revising the associated business processes that will enable the dashboard to be used efficiently and effectively.
-Training for academic staff who will be undertaking the Personal Tutor role for FSF, Level 4 or 5 students, or student-facing Professional Services colleagues will be available from October.
+Training for academic staff who will have access to LEARN is available to book on U4BW via usual processes.